jackyzha0/quartz/content/notes/Fire-And-Fury.md

 - banned from twitter 2021
 	- for tweets promiting similar acts to the insurgence at the white house
 	- "nz politician will fear for their lives, and rightfully so"
+- came together out of necessity for a common purpose. common purpose was based on freedom hope love and somthing better thatn this entire shithole we have been given to us in nz

 kelvyn alps
 - former soldier